 Sometimes a church to be sold will lose its stained glass windows; sold separately or moved to another church.
 This is getting less practical with high expense for refitting or repairing windows.
 True stained glass, of glass pieces fitting into a metal frame, is both long-lasting and incredibly delicate.
 Good stained glass is expensive to maintain, as it needs regular tightening.

 I would recommend getting an appraisal and repair estimate about stained glass before purchase.
 Plexiglass panels are often fitted on the outside of stained glass windows to help protect and support them; again, if this has not been done, it can be a big expense.
 They are, on their own, very drafty.
 Painted “stained” glass is usually of regular window panes, but the glass may be old and thin.
 Painted glass still needs some sort of storm window or plexiglass protective panel.
-And just to let everyone know right now: do not clean painted glass with ammonia based cleaners.
+And just to let everyone know right now: do not clean painted glass with ammonia-based cleaners.
 The detailing will dissolve.
 Regular soap and hot water, followed by a soft, lint-free cloth is all that it needs.

-Many older churches are basically a timber-frame shell into which the new owner will put rooms, appliances and furnishings.
+Many older churches are basically a timber-frame shell into which the new owner will put rooms, appliances, and furnishings.
 Some churches may actually have restrooms to which a shower or bath can be added, and a full kitchen.
 Often these are commercial type kitchens.
 Be prepared to deal with a monstrous black gas range and industrial sinks, or a tiny alcove with just the basics installed for meeting time coffee and sandwiches.
 Churches are great repositories for outdated appliances and furnishings, and likely, no one is going to reclaim them before the sale.
 I suggest checking the usability of all appliances that are conveying.

-One of the oddities of buying a church is that the purchaser and potential homeowner may be living with a cemetery in the yard.
+One of the oddities of buying an old church is that the purchaser and potential homeowner may be living with a cemetery in the yard.
 Most denominations will not sell a building for re-use on that site if the cemetery is still in active use and they anticipate more burials there.
 But some cemeteries have been closed for burials, and may be old enough that immediate family of the deceased no longer have a continuing interest.
 I have lived in rectories with cemeteries surrounding the property and lawn.
 This does not bother me.
 But the idea may need good, hard consideration before undertaking.
 An historic burial ground on one’s property probably needs to be fenced and notice posted that it is private property and permission must be obtained before entering.
 And I hope it goes without debate that the graves should be left undisturbed, and the cemetery maintained with mowing and perhaps a little ornamental flower planting.
 I would follow the English model of putting sheep in a fence on the cemetery.
 They will keep it trimmed without damage, and are happy with a basic shelter off to one side.